HussainV2/ResearchPaper/README.md

 <h2>Description</h2>
-Wrote a paper on the importants of Security Risk Management and how a successful implementation would benefit an organization.
+Wrote a paper on the importance of Security Risk Management and how a successful implementation would benefit an organization.
 <br />